dauxio/daux.io/docs/10_For_Developers/Creating_a_Processor.md

 The classes must respect the PSR-4 Naming convention.
 And have `\Todaymade\Daux\Extension` as a base namespace.

+You can copy our [Processor template](https://github.com/dauxio/daux.io/blob/master/daux/Processor.php) to get started.

 By default, we created a `daux/Processor.php` file to get you started.

 ## A quick test ?